Note to the reader: This posting is a part of the blog series on mindful eating.

 Free yourself.
 Feeling satisfied and full is a good thing.
 By allowing yourself to choose the foods that you want, you can better listen to your body's signals of hunger and fullness.
 You will be better at making decisions about how much to eat.
 Ask yourself if eating more will be more satisfying, or if you will just be too full.
 Licking your plate is rude.

 Be active.
 Don't let the cold and rainy weather make you think "maybe tomorrow."
 Being active is one of the best things you can do for your health.
 Choosing activities you enjoy improves your chances of success at sticking with it.
-Remember you can always call the Physical Activity Line for ideas and inspiration on how to fit more activity into your day with kids.
+Remember you can always call the Physical Activity Line at 8-1-1 for ideas and inspiration on how to fit more activity into your day with kids.

 Keep it all in balance.
 Like all lifestyle choices, remember that it's about what you do most of the time that counts.
 A full blown food affair at a special dinner out can be tempered by more moderate and nourishing meals through the day before and after.
 Skipping meals is not an option.
 You get cranky… or so you've heard.